webfactory/WebfactoryLegacyIntegrationBundle/README.md

 }
 ```

+There are two ways of mixing your legacy world with your new world: either you create a new layout and embed parts of
+the legacy application, or you retain your old layout and embed new parts in it.

+### Embedding legacy parts in your new layout

+This is the way we recommend in general.
+If you're doing your legacy integration for a frontend redesign or if it's not
+too hard to rewrite your layout in the Symfony world, you should do that.

 Once the legacy application has been run, you can use the Twig global `legacyApplication`
 provided by the bundle to access parts of the response and place it in your views.